dracorp/vimrc-old/README.md

 ## vim-bootstrap

-Based on [vim-bootstrap](https://vim-bootstrap.com/) Vim does them thins automatically.
+Based on [vim-bootstrap](https://vim-bootstrap.com/) Vim does these things automatically.

 ## Mappings